-The difference between an AI initiative that stalls and one that compounds is not the model, the data, or the team.
+The difference between an AI initiative that stalls and one that compounds is rarely the model, the data, or the team.
 It is whether the organisation learns from what the AI produces — and feeds that learning back into the system.
+Most do not.
+They ship a workflow, book the value once, and treat it as finished.
+What happens next is the part nobody plans for.

 Why learning is the compound interest of AI